 Schools are increasingly employing fictional books designed and authored especially to teach a range of topics to kids from math and science to history and social studies, starting from pre-school up until the age of 12.
-One such school is Waliul Asr Learning Institute (WALI) based in Toronto, Canada, where kindergarten homeroom teacher Tabassum Ali regularly engages in developing lessons using storybooks.
+At one Muslim school based in Toronto, Canada, kindergarten homeroom teacher Tabassum Ali regularly engages in developing lessons using storybooks.

 “In fact, in our science and social studies, we don’t have a textbook kind of thing… We follow [a] curriculum [that goes] by the name of Five in a Row, and that includes a set of storybooks.
 So from those storybooks, we make our science and social studies lessons,” says Ali.

 Five in a Row, or FIAR, is a comprehensive homeschooling curriculum catering to preschoolers all the way up to pre-teens.
 It employs the creative arts of storytelling and illustrations to teach young kids about almost everything from basic science and math to social studies and art.
 Jane Claire Lambert, a third-generation educator, author, and creator of FIAR believes in making learning fun.